mariakyoroghlyan/ci4-site-2/README.md

-# Website with Ci4
+# Website using PHP

-This is a portfolio and presentation website for an interior design studio, showcasing projects, team, awards, and media.
-The site is built using PHP and its framework CI4 and static HTML/CSS/JS, and is structured for easy deployment and customization.
+This interior design studio, website showcasing projects, team, awards, and media. is developed using the CodeIgniter 4 PHP framework.
+It includes both the frontend and backend, along with a dedicated admin panel for managing the system.

 ## Features